 - Chukotka, despite the seemingly stable perception of it in the mass consciousness as a "golden region" - in fact, little has been studied in terms of the content of minerals here.
 Not more than 5-10%.
 In other words, for geological prospecting - the field is not plowed here.

-But large companies do not always risk investing in geological exploration: suddenly, the ovchinka is not worth the investment, and the money is spent considerable.
-The state just sometimes does not have enough money for something else besides building infrastructure.
+But large companies do not always take the risk of investing in geological exploration: what if the game is not worth the candle, and considerable funds have been spent.
+The state, on the other hand, sometimes simply does not have enough funds for something else besides the development of infrastructure.

-Therefore, my opinion, it is necessary to start up small, but mobile companies, not burdened by bureaucracy and cumbersome structure.
-We are talking about the so-called junior companies that successfully work in gold mines around the world.
+Therefore, in my opinion, small but mobile companies not burdened with bureaucracy and cumbersome structure should be allowed here.
+We are talking about the so-called junior companies that successfully operate in gold mines around the world.
 With the help of these market players, it is possible to explore and then develop relatively small deposits, but which will bring a stable income to the district budget for a long time.

 I think that after lowering Far Eastern tariffs for electricity to the average Russian level, such companies will have an additional incentive to invest in the mining industry of the Far East.

-By the way, 27 of April this year in Moscow will host the II annual conference "North-East: Territory of Development", organized by the governments of the ChAO and the Magadan branch.
-On it, we will tell in detail which preferences and economic benefits can be received by those who will venture to invest in our mining industry.
+By the way, on April 27 this year Moscow will host the II annual conference "North-East: Development Territory", organized by the governments of the PrJSC and the Magadan industry.
+Here we will tell you in detail what preferences and economic benefits can be obtained by those who dare to invest in our mining industry.

 EastRussia help.The Chukotka Autonomous District (up to 1980 is a national one) was formed 10 December 1930.
 The status of an independent subject of the Federation is from 17 June 1992 year.
 The status was confirmed in 1993 by the decision of the Constitutional Court of the Russian Federation.
 The territory of the Chukotka Peninsula is 721,5 thousand km2.
 The district occupies the territory of land between the lower reaches of the Kolyma in the west and the Dezhnev Cape in the Chukchi Peninsula, as well as the islands: Wrangel, Aion, Arakamchechen, Ratmanova, Geralda and others.
 On land, the region borders the Republic of Sakha (Yakutia), the Magadan Region and the Kamchatka Krai.
 From the state of the United States of Alaska, Chukotka is separated by the Bering Strait.
 The population of the PAO by state as of January 2017 is 49 724 people.
 (The population density is 0,07 people / km2 (2017) .The economy of the ChAO is based on the mining industry.China-Bilibino economic zone has concentrated reserves of non-ferrous and precious metals, and Anadyrskaya has the main coal deposits - over 4 billion tons.
 According to the data of geological prospecting, the local The reserves of tin and tungsten are the largest in the country, and the copper deposit - One of the largest in the world.
 The potential of the copper deposit is almost 32 million tons.
 Resources of gold - over 2000 tons.